Quantum-Accelerators/quacc/docs/src/user/advanced/database.md

 covalent_to_db(store)
 ```

-## With Jobflow as the Workflow Manager

-If you are using Jobflow to construct your workflows, it will automatically store the results in the database you defined during the [setup process](../../install/advanced/jobflow.md).

 ## With Parsl or No Workflow Manager

 If you're using Parsl or not using a workflow manager at all, you can still store your results in a database of your choosing.
 For a given recipe, you can store the final output summary in your database using the {obj}`quacc.util.db.results_to_db` function, as shown in the example below.